 From historic preservation to collaborative partnerships with small community- or faith-based organizations, CommonBond has been recognized for excellence in affordable housing development.

-As long-term owners with strong asset and property management expertise, we are good neighbors and our presence in a community makes a difference.
+As real estate developers who provide high-quality affordable housing opportunities, we are also intensely focused on being long-term owners with strong asset and property management expertise.
+We are good neighbors and our presence in a community makes a difference.
 We go beyond effectively managing our properties, too – we provide supportive services to help residents achieve stability and independence, and we build and maintain important relationships with cities, public agencies, faith communities, and community organizations.

-Our Acquisition & Development team handles all aspects of the development process including:
+Our Acquisition & Development team is the backbone to how we approach affordable housing real estate, as they handle all aspects of the development process including:

 We see the importance of stability in our resident’s lives, and also in the neighborhoods in which we own properties.
-Because of this, we develop “forever-properties,” meaning we don’t intend to sell these properties to other organizations or developers over time.
+Because of this, our nonprofit developers focus on “forever-properties,” meaning we don’t intend to sell these properties to other organizations or developers over time.
 It is important for our communities to create thriving neighborhoods for the long haul.

 This 47-unit family housing property is part of a major community development effort in Ramsey, Minnesota to bring jobs, expand the regional economy, and provide easy access to parks, trails, shopping, and the Northstar Commuter Rail.
 It offers a mix of one-, two-, and three-bedroom units.
 Sunwood Village is reserved for households earning 30% to 60% of the area median income.